Cray-HPE/docs-csm/500-UAS-UAI-ADMIN-AND-USER-GUIDE.md

       nmn_vlan: vlan002
       # NOTE: the term DHCP here is misleading, this is merely
       #       a range of reserved IPs for UAIs that should not
-      #       be handed out to others becase the network
+      #       be handed out to others because the network
       #       attachment will hand them out to UAIs.
       nmn_dhcp_start: 10.252.2.10
       nmn_dhcp_end: 10.252.3.254